gamemanual0/gm0/source/docs/software/using-android-studio.rst

 Updating the SDK using Git
 --------------------------

-The SDK can be updated through the use of git and version control.
-In order to update the SDK, we will first need to set the source of the updates through git upstream, and then merge the updates into our current project.
+The SDK can be updated through the using the version control software Git.
+In order to update the SDK, we will first need to set the source of the updates using Git remotes, and then merge the updates into our current project.

-.. note:: Your FTC project needs to be set up as a Github Repository prior to following this guide.
+.. note:: Your FTC project needs to be set up as a Git repository prior to following this guide.

-Setting git upstream
+Setting Git Remote
-^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^

 #.
-Open up your project in android studio
+Open up your project in Android Studio
 #.
 Open up the "terminal" tab
 #.
 Paste in ``git remote add upstream https://github.com/FIRST-Tech-Challenge/FtcRobotController/`` and hit enter